dgilford/tcpyPI/README.md

 If you use pyPI in your work, please include the citations:

 > Gilford, D. M.: pyPI (v1.3): Tropical Cyclone Potential Intensity Calculations in Python, Geosci.
 Model Dev.
-Discuss., https://doi.org/10.5194/gmd-2020-279, in review, 2020.
+Discuss., https://doi.org/10.5194/gmd-2020-279, accepted, 2021.

 and